 - Select the view name to open the view selector.

 - Select More and then Pin as default.

 Alternatively, when you create a new view (by using the Save as action), you can make that new view the default view by setting the Pin as default option before you save the view.

-Note that in some cases, the query associated with the default view does not execute when you first navigate to a page.
-For example, if you navigate through a tile to a page, the tile's query will be executed regardless of the query associated with the default view.
-Also, if you navigate to a page whose Classic view already has a defined query, the original query will execute originally in place of the default view's query.
-When this happens, you will be alerted by an informational message when the view is loading.
-Switching views after the page has loaded should allow the view query should be able to be run as expected.
+Note that, in some cases, the query that is associated with the default view isn't run when you first open a page.
+For example, if you open the page through a tile, the tile's query will be run, regardless of the query that is associated with the default view.
+Additionally, if you open a page that has a Standard view that already has a defined query, the original query will be run instead of the default view's query.
+In this case, you will receive an informational message when the view is loaded.
+If you switch views after the page has been loaded, the view query should be able to be run as expected.
 In version 10.0.10 and later, the informational message that you receive will have an embedded action that lets you load the default view's query directly.